-On January 19, 2011, we held an End-of-Review meeting with the FDA to discuss our planned response to the CRL received on October 28, 2010, regarding the New Drug Application, or NDA, for QNEXA as a treatment for obesity.
-The CRL stated that in its current form, the NDA for QNEXA was not approvable.
+On January 19, 2011, we held an End-of-Review meeting with the FDA to discuss our planned response to the CRL received on October 28, 2010, regarding the NDA for Qnexa as a treatment for obesity.
+The CRL stated that in its current form, the NDA for Qnexa was not approvable.
 The CRL included the following areas: clinical, labeling, REMS, safety update, and drug scheduling.
-In the clinical section of the CRL, the FDA requested a comprehensive assessment of topiramate's and QNEXA's teratogenic potential including a detailed plan and strategy to evaluate and mitigate the potential teratogenic risks in women of childbearing potential taking the drug for the treatment of obesity.
-In addition, the FDA asked us to provide evidence that the elevation in heart rate (mean 1.6 beats per minute on the top dose) associated with QNEXA does not increase the risk for major adverse cardiovascular events.
+In the clinical section of the CRL, the FDA requested a comprehensive assessment of topiramate's and Qnexa's teratogenic potential including a detailed plan and strategy to evaluate and mitigate the potential teratogenic risks in women of childbearing potential taking the drug for the treatment of obesity.
+In addition, the FDA asked us to provide evidence that the elevation in heart rate (mean 1.6 beats per minute on the top dose) associated with Qnexa does not increase the risk for major adverse cardiovascular events.
 The FDA requested that we formally submit the results from the completed SEQUEL study (OB-305), a 52-week extension study for a subset of 675 patients who completed the previously reported 56-week CONQUER study.
 The FDA reserved the right to comment further on proposed labeling.
 On REMS, the FDA requested that a discussion of an already-submitted REMS plan be continued after we have submitted the written response.
 The agency also requested a safety update of any new adverse events be submitted to the NDA.
-Finally, the FDA stated that if approved, QNEXA would be a Schedule IV drug due to the phentermine component.
+Finally, the FDA stated that if approved, Qnexa would be a Schedule IV drug due to the phentermine component.
 No new clinical studies were requested in the CRL.

 In anticipation of the meeting held with the FDA on January 19, 2011, we provided a briefing document that included comprehensive assessment of the teratogenic potential of topiramate including analyses integrating existing non-clinical and clinical data.
-In addition, we provided several new analyses including cardiovascular data from our SEQUEL (OB-305) and Sleep Apnea (OB-204) studies to demonstrate that QNEXA does not increase the risk for major cardiovascular events and that the observed increases in heart rate, which occurred in some patients over the course of the clinical program, did not increase the risk of major cardiovascular events, as evidenced by adverse events reported in the trial.
+In addition, we provided several new analyses including cardiovascular data from our SEQUEL (OB-305) and Sleep Apnea (OB-204) studies to demonstrate that Qnexa does not increase the risk for major cardiovascular events and that the observed increases in heart rate, which occurred in some patients over the course of the clinical program, did not increase the risk of major cardiovascular events, as evidenced by adverse events reported in the trial.
 We also provided a synopsis of the final study report for the SEQUEL study.
 At the meeting, an overview was provided of the teratogenicity and cardiovascular risk material covered in the background package.
-The discussion also included elements of our proposed REMS program for QNEXA.
+The discussion also included elements of our proposed REMS program for Qnexa.
 The primary focus of the FDA at the meeting, however, concerned the teratogenic potential for topiramate.
-The FDA requested that we of the QNEXA NDA.
-Although no other requests for additional information or studies were made by the FDA at these meetings or in the CRL, there can be no assurance that the FDA will not request or require us to provide additional information or undertake additional studies in connection with the QNEXA NDA.
-In the QNEXA studies, which included 15 births from women exposed to QNEXA or topiramate, there were no reports of any congenital malformations or low birth weight.
+The FDA requested that we complete the Feasibility Assessment.
+The Feasibility Assessment is complete and in April 2011 we again met with the FDA and agreed to conduct the retrospective observational study, FORTRESS.
+On October 17, 2011, we resubmitted the Qnexa NDA.
+The FDA has accepted the NDA for filing and has designated it as a Class 2 resubmission, which is expected to have a six-month review period from the date of filing.
+The PDUFA target date is April 17, 2012.
+The FDA has informed us that an advisory committee of the DMEP will meet to specifically discuss the Qnexa NDA in the first quarter of 2012.